mottusemma/JobProfiler/README.md

 René Mõttus, rene.mottus\@ed.ac.uk

-University of Tartu, Institute of Psychology
+University of Tartu, Institute of Psychology; University of Edinburgh, Department of Psychology

 ------------------------------------------------------------------------